You will love digging into these sweet and fluffy Hot Cross Buns marked with glossy white powdered sugar icing.

 Shape into 12 balls and place in a greased 9 x 12 inch pan.
 Cover and let rise in a warm place till double, about 35-40 minutes.

-Whisk together egg yolk and milk then brush onto balls.
+Whisk together egg white and milk then brush onto balls.

 Bake at 375 degrees F for 20-25 minutes.